Ready to find the perfect college degree?

 An Education in Recreation

-To become a full-time recreation and fitness worker, you will most likely need an undergraduate college degree in a program like recreation or leisure studies, the BLS reported.
-Students should make sure their program is among those accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT), itself an offshoot of the National Recreation and Park Association.
-Students in accredited recreation degree programs complete coursework in subjects like community organization, administration, human development and management, according to the BLS.
+To become a full-time recreation and fitness worker, you will most likely need an undergraduate college degree in a program like recreation or leisure studies, the BLS reports.
+You should make sure your program is among those accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT).
+It’s an offshoot of the National Recreation and Park Association.
+Students in accredited recreation degree programs complete coursework in subjects like:

-In addition to learning the leadership and supervisory skills necessary to oversee recreational activities, students in these programs will also learn how to create recreation programs for different groups of participants.
-Some programs allow students to specialize in a certain area of recreation and leisure studies, like camp management, park management, outdoor recreation and commercial recreation, the BLS reported.
+In addition to learning the leadership and supervisory skills necessary to oversee recreational activities, you will also learn how to create recreation programs for different groups of participants.
+Some programs allow you to specialize in a certain area of recreation and leisure studies, like:

 Beyond the Bachelor’s Degree

 Recreation worker candidates who aspire to high-level roles should be prepared to earn a graduate degree in parks and recreation or a more general subject like public administration or business administration.
-They can also seek credentials such as certification from the National Recreation and Park Association, a certificate from the American Camp Association and lifesaving certification.
+They can also seek credentials such as:

-Recreation and fitness workers earn a median salary of $22,240, with about half of them working part-time, the BLS reported.
+Recreation and fitness workers earn a median salary of $22,240, with about half of them working part-time.
 The job outlook is positive, with the BLS predicting a 14 percent increase in opportunities for recreation and fitness workers over just a decade.
-Factors like above average upward mobility, a high level of flexibility and the opportunity to make a living instructing people in physical activity of various kinds led U.S. News & World Report to rank the occupation 11th on its list of the best social services jobs and 74th on its list of the 100 best jobs.
+Factors like above average upward mobility, a high level of flexibility and the opportunity to make a living instructing people in physical activity of various kinds led U.S. News & World Report to rank the occupation 11th on its list of the best social services jobs.
+It’s 74th on its list of the 100 best jobs.